-Now you have a balance beam at home, you might be wondering what to practice!
-I have put together a list of the 7 skills I teach first to beginners on the Balance Beam.
+If you are just starting out in gymnastics you may be wondering what the ideal Balance Beam activities for beginners are.
+I have put together a list of the first 7 skills I teach to beginners on the Balance Beam so that you can get started too.

-These beginner balance beam skills are basic but will provide the stepping stones to learning more advanced skills in the future.
+These beginner balance beam activities are basic but will provide the stepping stones to learning more advanced skills in the future.

 I always recommend seeking professional coaching when learning gymnastics so only practice at home if you feel safe and confident to do so.